gowda-m/aws-devops-projects/aws-infrastructure-management/ec2-storage-ebs-management/README.md

 ---

-## 🔹 STEP 3 — Attach Volume to EC2
+## STEP 3 — Attach Volume to EC2

 1. Select your volume → **Actions → Attach Volume**
 2. Choose your EC2 instance
 3. Device: `/dev/sdf` (Linux)

-📸 Screenshot 3: Volume attached
+Volume attached
 ![Volume Attached](Images/ebs-attached.png)

 can see and manage it inside EC2 → EBS → Volumes in the AWS Console storage